 The significant effect of treatment on T50, but not on T10, indicates that interventions influenced the majority of the bulb population, while the least dormant fraction sprouted early regardless of treatment.
-This finding is consistent with Finch-Savage & Footitt (2017), who describe dormancy status as being continuously adjusted by environmental signals, resulting in individual differences in proximity to dormancy release.
-Krzyszton et al. (2022) also demonstrate considerable transcriptional heterogeneity among genetically identical seeds, supporting the concept that population-level variability, rather than a uniform threshold, underlies differential sprouting timing.
+This finding is consistent with Finch-Savage & Footitt (2017), who described dormancy status as being continuously adjusted by environmental signals, resulting in individual differences in proximity to dormancy release.
+Krzyszton et al. (2022) also demonstrated considerable transcriptional heterogeneity among genetically identical seeds, supporting the concept that population-level variability, rather than a uniform threshold, underlies differential sprouting timing.
 Therefore, T50 and the coefficient of variation in time (CVT) are more reliable indicators of treatment efficacy than T10 for commercial-scale evaluation.

 The absence of treatment effects on synchronization, uniformity, and variance, despite an increased mean sprouting rate, suggests that accelerating the average response does not reduce variability among bulbs regarding maturity, carbohydrate reserves, and hormone levels, which is typical of storage organ populations (Finch-Savage & Footitt, 2017).
-In shallot, Cennawati et al. (2025) report that storage duration strongly determines the percentage of sprouting and rooting, as well as their synchrony, with near-uniform responses occurring only within a narrow storage window.
-Ansar et al. (2022), indicating that the pre-treatment condition of bulbs, rather than the dormancy-breaking agent alone, determines sprouting uniformity.
+In shallot, Cennawati et al. (2025) reported that storage duration strongly determines the percentage of sprouting and rooting, as well as their synchrony, with near-uniform responses occurring only within a narrow storage window.
+Ansar et al. (2022) found that the pre-treatment condition of bulbs, rather than the dormancy-breaking agent alone, determines sprouting uniformity.
 This observation represents a boundary condition rather than a methodological flaw.
 Achieving true synchronization likely requires upstream control of bulb uniformity, such as standardized harvest timing, curing, and size grading before chemical treatment, which was not addressed in this study.

 For commercial shallot production, combining H₂O₂ with 5°C vernalization offers a practical strategy to shorten the conventional four-month post-harvest dormancy period, which restricts planting calendar flexibility, as documented by Nurfaida et al. (2024) and Cennawati et al. (2025).
 H₂O₂ is cost-effective and does not require specialized storage, unlike synthetic regulators such as GA₃, making it more suitable for smallholders once concentration and exposure duration are standardized.
-However, Nurfaida et al. (2024) report that efficacy varies with concentration and variety.
+However, Nurfaida et al. (2024) reported that efficacy varies with concentration and variety.
 As this trial utilized a single cultivar under screen house conditions and did not include direct ABA/GA or antioxidant enzyme assays, the proposed mechanism remains the most biologically plausible explanation rather than a confirmed pathway.
 Validation across multiple cultivars, field conditions, and physiological assays is necessary before recommending this combination as a standard commercial practice.